logo

 dooted line

-Icon image Minimum Days (Min Days)
+Icon image Minimum Trading Days (Min Days)

 Why?
 Prevents you from passing through a single lucky day and ensures performance over multiple sessions.